 Any maintenance performed must ensure the microlight aircraft continues to meet the type design standards.
-It should be ensured that Every applicable airworthiness directive (AD) is must be complied with, any defects rectified and an annual condition inspection has been carried out.
+Every applicable airworthiness directive (AD) must be complied with, any defects rectified, and an annual condition inspection carried out.
 If fitted with transponder or floatation equipment the applicable requirements of rule 91.605(e) should be complied with.

-The maintenance programme required by rule 115.61 is a compilation of the individual maintenance and inspection functions used by an operator, and listed on the operations specification, to maintain airworthiness of the specific microlight aircraft to be listed on the operations specification.
+The maintenance programme required by rule 115.61 is a compilation of the individual maintenance and inspection functions used by an operator, and listed on the operations specification, to maintain airworthiness of the specific microlight aircraft.

-The maintenance programme consists of two basic parts:
+The maintenance programme consists of:

-- (a) instructions and procedures that maintenance is to be performed in accordance with, which and must be equivalent to paragraph (b), and - (b) a schedule of the maintenance actions including required inspections and tests of the microlight aircraft and its components together with details of parts and areas that: - (i) must be inspected, and - (ii) could result in a failure, malfunction, or defect endangering the safe operation of the aircraft.
+- (a) instructions and procedures that maintenance is to be performed in accordance with, which must be equivalent to paragraph (b), and - (b) a schedule of the maintenance actions including required inspections and tests of the microlight aircraft and its components together with details of parts and areas that: - (i) must be inspected, and - (ii) could result in a failure, malfunction, or defect endangering the safe operation of the aircraft.